 How PLC Outputs Work

-High speed counters, position control units (2 axis or more interpolated), Basic card modules, thermocouple / RTD input cards, etc. These are just a few samples of specialty cards that are available for specific tasks that the PLC may have to control.
-Manufactures have started to incorporate allot of these features within the standard PLC unit.
+High-speed counters, position control units (2 axes or more interpolated), Basic card modules, thermocouple / RTD input cards, etc. These are just a few samples of specialty cards that are available for specific tasks that the PLC may have to control.
+Manufacturers have started to incorporate a lot of these features within the standard PLC unit.

 Small portable dedicated devices are sometimes available to program and troubleshoot the PLC.
 However the majority of the time now you will be using a computer running the software from the manufacture to program and troubleshoot the PLC.
 The computer is usually a windows based machine.